 My research interests lie at the intersection of political psychology, political sociology and migration studies.
 My work seeks to understand the processes behind the creation of generalized trust, people’s intention to vote, and confidence in governments.
 I am particularly interested in the impact of ethnic diversity on these phenomena.

-Previously I worked with Prof Benny Geys at the Free University Brussels on a project funded by the FWO (Flemish research council) to disentangle the causal mechanisms behind young people joining associations and evaluating strangers as trustworthy.
+I have also worked with Prof Benny Geys at the Free University Brussels on a project funded by the FWO (Flemish research council) to disentangle the causal mechanisms behind young people joining associations and evaluating strangers as trustworthy.
 In a series of experiments, we shed light on this sequence.

 ‘Paradoxes of Bridging and Bonding’: Explaining attitudes of generalized trust for participants of ethnically mixed and Turkish voluntary organizations in Amsterdam